 Smartphone-based telemetrics can also target risky behaviors like distracted driving, Sam Madden at Insurance Innovation Reporter writes.
 In addition to collecting data for insurance use, these tools can also provide instant feedback to drivers about their own habits, helping them practice safer driving and prevent accidents.

-Challenges for Telemetrics Use in Auto Insurance
+Challenges for Telemetrics Auto Insurance

 For instance, merely having driver data doesn’t guarantee that insurance companies can leverage it to reach their business goals.
 In order to use telemetrics successfully, insurers must carefully consider how to incorporate the devices into their current needs and their own approach to insurance, says Jim Weiss, an actuary at ISO.